mamonaco1973/azure-k8s/README.md

 You define the node pool configuration, and Azure provisions the required compute using **Virtual Machine Scale Sets (VMSS)** — all via a **declarative, cloud-native interface** that aligns with the PaaS model.

 ---

-### Load Balancer Integration

-AKS integrates natively with **Azure Load Balancer** and **Azure Application Gateway**.
-When you expose a Kubernetes `Service` of type `LoadBalancer`, Azure automatically provisions:

-- A **Standard Load Balancer**, by default
-- Or an **Application Gateway Ingress Controller (AGIC)**, if configured with annotations

-You don’t have to manually configure backend pools or health probes — the **cloud controller manager** and **ingress controllers** manage that, allowing you to simply define your service and let the infrastructure materialize.

----

 ### Autoscaling and Node Management: IaaS Beneath the Surface

 Even though you don’t directly manage VMs, AKS uses **Virtual Machine Scale Sets** under the hood to scale and maintain worker nodes.
 You define: